From chatbots to your favorite fast-food spot, conversational data is powering modern advancements in AI. But how do we collect the data?

 - Speech vs. audio hours– Ideally, the data is heavy on conversation and light on ring tones, keypad dialing and dead air.

-- Mono vs. stereo / 1 vs. 2 channels: If the agent and caller on different lines, the audio needs to be synced into one file so that both sides of the conversation are captured.
+- Mono vs. stereo: If the agent and caller on different lines, the audio must sync into one file to capture both sides of the conversation.
 The transcriptionist doesn’t want to cross reference each file.

 - Domain: As mentioned above, conversational data can be industry specific.
 Everything voice assistants do is impressive, but there are industries where general AI isn’t enough; Siri won’t be able to answer domain-specific questions that a person in the financial industry may have, for example.